© www.utopianature.com 2006-2008

 or abbreviations are behind the bird's name to indicate

-if it breeds (N), and, where it has been seen locally.
+if it breeds, (N) = it nests, and, sometimes where it has

 "UP" code behind the species seen there.